Assistance for Creating Web Pages

 There are many ways to organize your content: alphabetically, chronologically, hierarchically, geographically, metaphorically and whatever else you can think of.
 Start by breaking up your information info manageable size chunks for each web page to create.
 Pages should be short and cover one main topic.
 Long pages require scrolling which is a barrier to users finding material towards the bottom of a page.

 Users need to be able to find their way around your pages without getting lost.
 They will flee sites with little or no obvious way to move around.
 Navigational links are hyperlinks to other pages; they can be text, graphics, or both.
 Every page needs a link to the main or home page.
 Next and previous page links may be appropriate.

 Navigation will reflect the organizational scheme.
 Up and down links are needed in a hierarchy.
 Well-done navigation is nearly invisible to the user.
 Navigational links should be easy to find at all times.
 Some are placed at the bottom of the page.

 A table of contents is useful.

 What to do with Pages After you Write Them

-Everyone at the university has 10 megabytes of space for web pages.
+Everyone at Loyola University can publish pages that adhere to the policies above.
 See How to Create and Publish Individual Web Pages for instructions.